Table of contents

 • /theme=light for light theme.

-Test Relay State Sign in
+Test Relay State Sign-in

+4. Enter a valid e-mail address and password, then click Sign In.
 This e-mail and password must match a user configured in your Windows Server Active Directory.

 Valid Relay States: